Jane Doe (Minami Takahashi song)

-"Jane Doe" is the title of the debut single recorded by Minami Takahashi.
+"Jane Doe" is the debut single by Japanese singer Minami Takahashi.
 It was released on April 3, 2013.
 The A-side is used as theme song for the Japanese drama Saki.
 The single was released in four versions, three CD Maxi+DVD editions and a limited theater edition.

 The song is a rock ballad written from a male perspective, depicted as being in a relationship he can't resist falling in love with one woman even after being disrespected, deceived by her and finally losing everything.
 The tracks follow the A-side upbeat feel, except for the ballads "Yabureta Hane" and Type C exclusive track, "Migikata", originally a song from Atsuko Maeda's second single Kimi wa Boku da.

 Track listing

 All lyrics written by Yasushi Akimoto.